Using the Select Case Statement

 Cleaner code and less typing as well.
 The only consideration to make is that the Select Case method carries out the conditions until one is met then exits, it will not carry on evaluating the other options.
 Normally this is what you want, but always bear it in mind.

-Contact us for a free consultation
+For a free consultation

 Either call us now on 020 3817 6945 or fill out the form below and one of our team will be in touch.